 An employee who has been subjected to an employer action may request a waiver of the requirement to complete the agency grievance procedure.
 The employee and the employer must both sign a written agreement to waive the agency grievance procedure within fifteen (15) working days of the date of the employer action.
-Once the employee has the written waiver, the employee must file a written appeal to Human Resource Management Services.
+Once the employee has the written waiver, the employee must file a written appeal to Human Resource Management Services using the Employee Request for Waiver of Internal Agency Grievance Procedure form.
 The written appeal must be postmarked or delivered to Human Resource Management Services no later than fifteen (15) working days from the date of the waiver.

 Step 1.
 In the absence of a waiver, an employee who intends to file an appeal must begin the agency grievance procedure within established time limits.
 Failure to do so may result in loss of right to appeal to Human Resource Management Services.
 If an agency has no grievance procedure or has failed to respond to a grievance in a timely manner, an employee can appeal directly to Human Resource Management Services.